 - The Asian Pacific American Cultural Center is committed to inclusion and interculturalism, the Asian Pacific American Cultural Center creates and supports opportunities for interaction among University and community constituencies to provide a learning environment that supports all students.

 - The Black/African American Cultural Center promotes a diverse, inclusive campus environment and serves as a resource to the campus community as well as surrounding communities, through academic, professional, cultural and personal development programs that embrace Black and African American experiences.

 - El Centro provides an inclusive learning environment that welcomes all students.
 El Centro supports and strengthens the academic and cultural experience of students by providing workshops, leadership opportunities and Latina/o cultural awareness programs that promote student success and retention.

 - The Native American Cultural Center was established in 1979.
 The four primary advocacy and service areas include recruitment, retention, graduation and community outreach.
 The office embraces and encourages a supportive environment based on the traditions and cultures of Native American peoples.

-- The GLBT Resource Center seeks to foster a campus free of prejudice, bigotry, harassment, and violence by providing a space for all members of CSU communities to explore and increase their understanding of aspects related to sexual orientation, gender identity and expression in an open and non-judgmental environment.
+- The Pride Resource Center seeks to foster a campus free of prejudice, bigotry, harassment, and violence by providing a space for all members of CSU communities to explore and increase their understanding of aspects related to sexual orientation, gender identity and expression in an open and non-judgmental environment.

 - Resources for Disabled Students collaborates with students, instructors, staff, and community members to create useable, equitable, inclusive and sustainable learning environments.
 RDS is also committed to supporting Colorado State University as a non-discriminating environment for qualified students with disabilities